Magalame/Dnscrypt-list-ping-sorting/README.md

 `sudo python3 ping_dnscrypt.py -t`

 The default number of ping per server is 5 without threading, 10 with.
-You can specify the number if you want to change that:
+You can specify the number if you want to change that (for example if you want to increase the precision of the 'reliability' parameter):

 `sudo python3 ping_dnscrypt.py -n yournumberhere`